Serginho Greene: Vojvodina

 On 4 July 2012, Greene signed a two-year contract with Serbian club Vojvodina.

 Delhi Dynamos

 On 10 September 2015, Greene signed with Delhi Dynamos and played in their second pre-season friendly match in the same day.

 Waalwijk

 In the summer of 2016, Greene returned to his former club RKC Waalwijk, signing a two-year deal.
+He left the club as his contract expired in June 2018, having scored eight goals in 72 appearances.

+In October 2018, Greene announced his retirement from professional football during an interview with ELF Voetbal.
+He expressed his desire to prioritise his family and pursue projects outside of football.

 International career

 Greene was a member of the Netherlands U-16 and U-21 football teams.